MindGames: Targeting Theory of Mind in Large Language Models with Dynamic Epistemic Modal Logic: Related Work

-\paragraph{Epistemic Logic and ToM} \citet{van2007my} examined the connections between DEL and ToM, while \citet{robottomi} demonstrated DEL's applicability in robotics. \citet{van2018parameterized} explored the feasibility of using epistemic logic to explain theory of mind by investigating its theoretical computational tractability.
+\paragraph{Epistemic Logic and ToM} \citet{bolander2018seeing} showed that the Sally-Ann problem could be modeled with epistemic logic. \citet{van2007my} examined more general connections between DEL and ToM, while \citet{robottomi} demonstrated DEL's applicability in robotics. \citet{van2018parameterized} explored the plausibility of epistemic logic for ToM by investigating its theoretical computational tractability.